harness/developer-hub/docs/getting-started/supported-platforms-and-technologies.md

 Installation and upgrade preflight checks provide warnings when you use unsupported Kubernetes versions.

 In cases where you encounter a problem related to an incompatibility issue, you must upgrade your cluster.
-Harness will not issue a patch to accommodate the use of unsupported Kubernetes versions.
+Harness does not issue a patch to accommodate the use of unsupported Kubernetes versions.

 ## SDKs installed with the Delegate